No Tags Found!

 Composition

 The Company shall constitute an Internal Complaints Committee ("ICC").
-The administrative units located at different places, shall have separate ICCs and this shall be functional only for the offices as mentioned in the preamble.
-At all times ICC shall comprise the following?
+The administrative units located at different places shall have separate ICCs, and these shall be functional only for the offices as mentioned in the preamble.
+At all times, the ICC shall comprise the following:

-a) At least ˝ of the total members so nominated shall be women on the ICC.
+a) At least half of the total members nominated shall be women on the ICC.

-c) Minimum two members of the ICC will be appointed from amongst employees who are preferably committed to the cause of women or who have experience in social work or have legal knowledge in this field.
-The members shall automatically vacate their office upon ceasing to be Employee of Company.
+c) A minimum of two members of the ICC will be appointed from amongst employees who are preferably committed to the cause of women or who have experience in social work or have legal knowledge in this field.
+The members shall automatically vacate their office upon ceasing to be employees of the Company.

-f) The Member appointed from amongst the non-governmental organisations or associations shall be paid such fees or allowances for holding the proceedings of the Internal Complaints Committee, by the employer, as may be prescribed.
+f) The member appointed from amongst the non-governmental organizations or associations shall be paid such fees or allowances for holding the proceedings of the Internal Complaints Committee, by the employer, as may be prescribed.

 Thanks and regards,